kassandraoftroy/kzg-python-toy/README.md

 python 3+

+In it's current form this repo has no dependencies.

-if you want to use alternate more scalable `lagrange_polynomial` method (see comments in `polynomial.py`) that relies on the galois package, then install one external dependency:
+If you want to use the alternate, more scalable `lagrange_polynomial` method (see comments in `polynomial.py`) for lagrange interpolation, then this relies on the `galois` package.
+Install this one (optional) external dependency with:

 ```
 pip install galois